Gaussian integrals on symmetric spaces (the complex case and beyond): Perturbative expansion of

 Returning to the proof of Proposition \ref{prop:Ztaylor}, recall (\ref{eq:prooftaylor1}) and (\ref{eq:prooftaylor2}), and note that $\mathrm{ad}^2(v)$ is the radial curvature operator, $R_v : T_{x_o}M \rightarrow T_{x_o}M$, which is given by~\cite{helgason} (Page 215)

 with $R$ the Riemann curvature tensor.
 The determinant (\ref{eq:prooftaylor2}) is equal to

-where $v = \mathrm{Ad}(k) a$ with $k \in K$ and $a \in \mathfrak{a}$, and $\lambda(a)$ are the non-zero eigenvalues of $R_v$ (also $\mathrm{sch}(x) = \sinh(x)/x$).
-Multiplying together the power series of the $\mathrm{sch}$ functions, an expansion in symmetric polynomials of the $\lambda(a)$ is~obtained.
-However, any symmetric polynomial in the $\lambda(a)$ can be expressed as a polynomial in the traces of exterior powers $\mathrm{tr}(\wedge^k R_v)$ ($k=1,\ldots,d$), according to the fundamental theorem of symmetric polynomials \cite{macdonald_sym}.
-In~turn, this is a polynomial function of $v$ whose coefficients are determined by the Riemann curvature tensor.
+As a function of $v$, this determinant has a power series expansion whose non-constant terms are linear combinations of the traces of exterior powers $\mathrm{tr}(\wedge^k R^n_v)$ ($k=1,\ldots,d$ and $n = 1, 2,\ldots$).
+Each term is then a polynomial function of $v$ with coefficients determined by the Riemann curvature tensor.
 With~this in mind, it is possible to re-write (\ref{eq:prooftaylor1}),

-where each polynomial $P_{ 2n}$ has degree $2n$ and is moreover $K$-invariant (\textit{i.e.} isotropy-invariant), because $R_v$ is obviously $K$-invariant.
+where each polynomial $P_{ 2n}$ has degree $2n$ and is moreover $K$-invariant (\textit{i.e.} isotropy-invariant), because $R_v$ is~obviously $K$-invariant.
 It is now easy to obtain

 where the general coefficient $f_{2n}$ reads

 just as in the introduction.

 For example, the first two coefficients can be found as follows.
 For $n = 1$, (in Einstein notation)